 Here’s how to fill it in:

-• Site Settings — This is the site name and description that will appear in search engines.
-Therefore, it’s a good idea to change the default.
-However, you can also do it later inside Joomla itself so don’t stress out about it too much.
+- Site Settings – This is the site name and description that will appear in search engines.
+It’s a good idea to change the default, but you can also do it later inside Joomla itself.

-• Database Settings — This is an option to include sample data on your site.
-Since, in this tutorial, we want to learn Joomla from scratch, we will leave it at None.
+- Database Settings – This is an option to include sample data on your site.
+Since we want to learn Joomla from scratch in this tutorial, leave it at None.

-• Advanced Options — In this place, you can modify your database name, table prefix, disable email notifications for available updates, and control whether Joomla should automatically update or not.
+- Advanced Options – Here you can modify your database name, table prefix, disable email notifications for available updates, and control whether Joomla should automatically update or not.
 These settings are all optional and you can usually leave them as they are.

 Once you are done, click Install at the bottom.
-When you do, you might run into the warning below.
+When you do, you might run into a warning about overwriting the default index.php page.

 Congratulations!
 You’ve just installed Joomla on your Bluehost domain.